Snow Depth Days

 The season in review

 The first snows in New England lowish lands started with a couple of wet snow events in November.
-The 3.7" I had on the ground on the 22nd had been reduced rain following the snowfall.
+The 3.7" I had on the ground on the 22nd had been reduced by rain following the snowfall.
 By the time I went out to run the snowblower, the bottom half was mostly slush.

 While December brought a little first snow to southern MA, the rest of us saw less snow than in November.
 However, we did see a lot of rain - Concord's December 6.93" (all rain) is the fifth highest in its records.
 It was also the third warmest December, 6+° above average and warmest year.

 February had a lot less rain (maybe none).
 It also had a lot less snow.
 And no sub-zero temperatures so it's unlikely there will be one this season!
+[And there was none.]

 At the beginning of March it was looking like we'd be in for a very low snow season in NH.
 However, despite the warm months, we matched the pattern I've seen where winters that start late seem to be reluctant to end.
-In Sutton, four snow events in March brought two feet of snow, and the last storm in the last week of the month was nearly double the size of every other storm this season!
+In Sutton, four snow events in March brought two feet of snow, and the last storm in the last week of the month was nearly double the size of every other storm this season.

 Daily/Monthly Data